nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 Similarly, default scaling for streaming data is `[0,1]`, but dependent on how your model was trained, you may be expecting `[0,255]`.

-For the above case you would add the following to your segmentation_preprocessor in the yaml file:
+For the above case, you would add the following to your segmentation_preprocessor in the YAML file:

 `scale_min: 0.0`
 `scale_max: 255.0`